 Hook Signature Purpose

-save_active_plugin_tab (tab_index) Save the active plugin tab on Ctrl+S
+save_active_plugin_tab (tab_index) Save active plugin tab for Ctrl+S

-get_plugin_file_path (tab_index) Provide a plugin tab’s file path
+get_plugin_file_path (tab_index) Provide file path of a plugin tab

-Domain-specific hooks (e.g. add_excel_resource_to_oscal, update_oscal_resource_base64) are exposed by the OSCAL plugin and only fire there — your plugins can hook into them deliberately.
+Domain-specific hooks (e.g. add_excel_resource_to_oscal, update_oscal_resource_base64) are available via the OSCAL plugin and are only active there - your plugins can hook in specifically.

 Benefits for developers

-• Fast first success: First running plugin in half an hour — example_plugin ships as a copy-paste starting point.
+• Quick to first success: First executable plugin in half an hour - example_plugin is in the repository as a copyable starting point.

-• Real API, no façade: You use exactly the same hooks and helpers the core team uses to build tabs, menus and tools.
+• Real API, not a facade: They use exactly the same hooks and helpers that the core team uses to build tabs, menus and tools themselves.- PySide6 + Python: Full Qt power, familiar Python stack, no own DSL.

-• Clean separation: BasePlugin provides safe cleanup, i18n via utils.i18n._(), unified logging and error dialogs without boilerplate.
+• Clean separation: BasePlugin delivers secure cleanup, i18n via utils.i18n._(), uniform logging and error dialogs without boilerplate.

-• Stable contracts: A HookName enum + dataclass events mean: core refactorings will not silently break your plugin.
+• Stable contracts: HookName enum + dataclass events mean: Refactorings in core don’t silently break your plugin.

-• Great examples: Eight bundled plugins cover almost every extension scenario — from tab GUI to background server.
+• Good examples: Eight plugins included in the repository cover almost every extension case - from tab GUI to background server.

-• Documentation and tests: doc_dev/PLUGINS_DEV.md is the official, maintained reference.
+• Documentation and Testing: doc_dev/PLUGINS_DEV.md is the official, maintained reference.
 Plugins are testable like normal Python packages.

-• No marketplace gatekeeping: You ship your plugin as a directory — no store, no signature, no approval pipeline.
+• No marketplace hurdle: You deliver your plugin as a directory - no store, no signature, no approval pipeline.

 mjEdit is licensed under the GNU Affero General Public License v3 (AGPL-3.0).
 This has clear consequences as soon as you write a plugin that uses the mjEdit API: